 The EU imposed new sanctions regarding the Republic of Belarus ("Belarus") on June 21, 2021, including the designation of additional EU sanctions targets (individuals and legal entities) in Belarus.
-On June 24, 2021, the EU council introduced new sectoral economic sanctions aimed at specific sectors of the Belarus economy, including restrictions of trade in goods used for the production or manufacturing of tobacco products.
-Subsequent to the EU's sanctions concerning Belarus, six non-EU countries (Norway, Iceland, Liechtenstein, North Macedonia, Montenegro, and Albania) also announced that they have "aligned themselves" with the EU individual sanctions of June 21 with immediate effect.
-On July 6, 2021, Switzerland amended its ordinance to expand its sanctions against Belarusian individuals and legal entities starting from July 7, 2021, in a scope similar to the EU individual sanctions of June 21, 2021.
+On June 24, 2021, the EU council introduced additional sectoral economic sanctions aimed at specific sectors of the Belarus economy, including restrictions on the trade of goods used for the production or manufacture of tobacco products.
+Subsequently, six non-EU countries (Norway, Iceland, Liechtenstein, North Macedonia, Montenegro, and Albania) announced that they "aligned themselves" with the EU sanctions of June 21.
+On July 6, 2021, Switzerland imposed sanctions on Belarusian individuals and legal entities effective July 7, 2021.
+The Swiss sanctions are similar in scope to the EU sanctions of June 21, 2021.